partheus/partheus.github.io/src/pages/now.md

 ---

 - Occupation: Developer, all kinds of stuff
-- Location: West Oregon
+- Location: West India
 - Favorite mode of transport: Sauntering
 - Favorite form of media: Manga
-- Favorite food: Black beans and rice
+- Favorite food: Daal and rice
-- Primary hobbies that I pour a lot of energy into: [this website](/colophon) and [climbing](/climbing)
+- Primary hobbies that I pour a lot of energy into: [reading](/reading)
-- Secondary hobbies that are on the horizon: climbing harder
+- Secondary hobbies that are on the horizon: living freely

 > Last updated: {{ date | readableDate }}